min2ha/ukwa-site/content/target/40071/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# David Edwards (UKIP candidate for Clwyd West and North Wales)

 David Edwards is the Conservative candidate for Clwyd West and North Wales at the 2016 National Assembly Election.